ARH 221 Latin American Art

 Prerequisite

-Recommended: WR 115 or above
+Recommended: placement into WR 115 or above

 General Education Requirements